RevoltSecurities/SubProber/README.md

         -ar,  --allow-redirect        Enabling these flag will make Subprober to follow the redirection and ger results

+        -dhp. --disable-http-probe    Disables the subprober from probing to http protocols and only for https when no protocol is specified

     [MATCHERS]:

         -ex,  --exclude               Exclude specific response status code(s) from the analysis.